tahiri-lab/aPhyloGeo/README.md

 4. To activate the virtual environment, use the command `aPhyloGeo_env\Scripts\activate`.
 5. Install the required libraries using `pip install -r aPhyloGeo\requirements.txt` within the activated virtual environment.
 6. Install the package using `pip install -e .` (note the period) within the activated virtual environment.
+7. Install pymuscle5 using `pip install git+https://github.com/althonos/pymuscle5`.
-7. Launch aPhyloGeo by running `python -m aPhyloGeo.main`.
+8. Launch aPhyloGeo by running `python -m aPhyloGeo.main`.

 # 🚀 Settings
 The `aPhyloGeo` software can be encapsulated in other applications and applied to other data by providing a YAML file.
 This file will include a set of parameters for easy handling.